 On the Operatic stage, Robert has performed the role of Alfred in Die Fledermaus for Winterbourne Opera.
 In 2013, he joined the cast of the Welsh National Opera's Centenary production of Benjamin Britten's Paul Bunyan and returned to Welsh National Opera last year as a tenor member of an eight part ensemble in their production of the Welsh opera Gair ar Gnawd by Pwyll ap Sion.
 He has also performed with the Welsh language Opera Company, Opra Cymru.

 This summer, Robert joined Garsington Opera as a member of their ensemble in Il Turco in Italia.
-Other recent engagements include the world-premiere of Belonging - a dramatic song cycle for tenor and cello by composer Samuel Bordoli and librettist Bill Bankes-Jones, a co-commission by Tête à Tête and ‘Sound’ performed on the Caledonian Sleeper Train, the Deeside railway and in public spaces and foyers around King’s Cross throughout Tête à Tête: The Opera Festival.
+Other recent engagements include the world-premiere of Belongings - a dramatic song cycle for tenor and cello by composer Samuel Bordoli and librettist Bill Bankes-Jones, a co-commission by Tête à Tête and ‘Sound’ performed on the Caledonian Sleeper Train, the Deeside railway and in public spaces and foyers around King’s Cross throughout Tête à Tête: The Opera Festival.
 Robert was also a soloist at the Grenfell Tower Benefit Concert at London’s Cadogan Hall.

 Robert is a familiar face on Welsh Television.
 Recent appearances include a solo performance on ‘Dechrau Canu Dechrau Canmol’ and a concert featuring Ten Welsh Tenors.
 As part of the Osborne Roberts Scholarship prize Robert performed as a soloist at the North American Festival of Wales held in Calgary, Canada in September 2016.